toothrot-if/toothrot-docs/docs/user/topics/auto-next.md

 the user to a different node than the next node when she doesn't interact with the game.

 To accomplish this, Toothrot has the `autonextTarget` property.
-This property expects as its value a string containing the ID of a node:
+This property expects as its value a string containing the name of a node:

 ```toothrot
 ### yet_another_node